-Please note that the Optical Power Monitor installs and uses new and improved instrument drivers.
-In case you want to use any of the old software packages Optical Power Meter Utility, Multi Power Meter or Power Meter Monitor or if you are using Custom Made Software, please read the Instrument Driver for Thorlabs Power Meters 47 section.
+Please note that the Optical Power Monitor installs and uses the newer power meter driver TLPM.dll instead of the formerly used NI-VISA[TM]-based driver PM100D.dll.
+In case you want to use any of the old software packages Optical Power Meter Utility, Multi Power Meter or Power Meter Monitor or if you are using Custom Made Software, please read the Instrument Driver for Thorlabs Power Meters 60 section to revert to the driver PM100D.dll.